ibm-cloud-docs/discovery-data/connect.md

 ![Cloud Pak for Data only](images/cpdonly.png)</br>

 In {{site.data.keyword.discovery-data_short}}, you can crawl documents you upload or connect to from a remote data source.
 The following sections introduce supported data sources, pre-authentication information, instructions about how to configure a collection, and links to third-party documentation for more information.
-For information about IBM Cloud data sources, see [Configuring IBM Cloud data sources](/docs/discovery-data?topic=discovery-data-sources).
+For information about {{site.data.keyword.cloud_notm}} data sources, see [Configuring {{site.data.keyword.cloud_notm}} data sources](/docs/discovery-data?topic=discovery-data-sources).
 {:shortdesc}

 Depending on your data source, the steps to configure a collection vary.
 See the section for your data source to learn what you must do to configure the authentication for a {{site.data.keyword.discovery-data_short}} collection.